-The 13-member robotics team named the Jamaican College Robotics Club won the esteemed Inspire Award at the FIRST Tech Recovery Challenge.
+The 13-member robotics team named the Jamaica College Robotics Club won the esteemed Inspire Award at the FIRST Tech Recovery Challenge.
 They’ve competed since 2009 and won their first award in 2013.
 The award is given to the best example of all-round brilliance, a group portraying characteristics of a strong ambassador, and is the best embodiment of the spirit of the US FIRST program.

 The competition challenges teams and their mentors to raise money, design their team brand, and expand their collaborative skills by building and programming a 120-pound robot.
 The process is strictly monitored as the teams are required to work on their project for only six weeks with partial resources.